 Withdrawals and Return of Financial Aid

 Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funding is calculated based on the last date of academic activity, which indicates the percentage of the semester completed.
+The unearned amount of program funding is calculated based on the last date of academic activity which indicates the percentage of the semester completed.

-Students who owe grant and/or loan overpayments remain eligible for Title IV program funds for forty-five days, if, during those forty-five days the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
+Students who owe grant overpayments remain eligible for Title IV program funds for forty-five days if, during those forty-five days, the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
 Entering into a repayment agreement does not mean the student is eligible to register for additional classes, receive a transcript, diploma, etc. Students can lose financial aid eligibility if they do not comply with the options above and should consider their repayment responsibilities for these programs as part of any withdrawal decision.
 Please contact the Office of Financial Aid for the most current restrictions on eligibility.

-Bright Future Repayment Requirement
+Bright Futures Repayment Requirement

 Loan Exit Interviews

 Federal and University regulations require that all recipients of federal loans participate in an exit interview counseling session upon graduation, withdrawal from the University, or dropping below six semester hours.
 These loans include: Subsidized Stafford (GSL), and Unsubsidized Stafford (UGSL) loans.
 Counseling sessions can be completed online at https://studentaid.gov.
 For more information, contact the Office of Financial Aid at firstname.lastname@example.org or (850) 644-0539.